Byson94/gitclone/README.md

 # Git clone

-Git clone is a simple git like program i made using nodejs to learn how git works under the hood.
+Git clone is a simple git like program I made using nodejs to learn how git works under the hood.